Rithigasri/Reinforcement-Learning/Experiment03/README.md

    b.
 Perform policy improvement: Update the policy `pi` by selecting the action that maximizes the expected return from each state based on the current value function `V`.
    c.
 Check for convergence: If the updated policy is the same as the previous policy, break the loop as the policy has converged.
 3. Return the converged value function `V` and the optimal policy `pi`.

-This algorithm iteratively improves the policy by first evaluating its performance and then making greedy improvements based on the calculated value function until the policy no longer changes.
+4. This algorithm iteratively improves the policy by first evaluating its performance and then making greedy improvements based on the calculated value function until the policy no longer changes.

-## POLICY IMPROVEMENT FUNCTION
+## POLICY IMPROVEMENT FUNCTION:
 ```python
 def policy_improvement(V, P, gamma=1.0):
     Q = np.zeros((len(P), len(P[0])), dtype=np.float64)